 Mounting Can Have Multiple Causes

-Mounting displays can have different causes, and the motivation for them varies depending on the target of the mounting.
+Mounting displays can have different causes, and their motivation varies depending on the target of the mounting.
 Mounting behavior when dogs are with each other tends to have different roots than when dogs mount people or objects.

 But there’s one big similarity between the different types of mounting displays: They’re all very embarrassing.
 Generally speaking, mounting is unacceptable behavior and needs to be corrected quickly.